-Exercise is great for your well-being and your skin but many people complain of suffering from post-workout acne breakouts.
-Can sweating in the gym cause acne?
+Exercise is great for your well-being but many people complain of suffering from post-workout acne breakouts.
+Can sweating in the gym cause acne and a deterioration in skin health?

 Studies show that the more you exercise the more your skin will improve over time.
-Working out increases important blood flow to your skin cells, promotes cell regeneration and improves your overall health.
-All of which means you’ll be less prone to acne and spot breakouts in the future.
+Working out 2-3 times a week increases important blood flow to your skin cells, promotes cell regeneration and improves your overall health.
+All of which means by hitting the gym, getting out for a run or putting in a regular bike ride, you’ll be less prone to acne and spot breakouts in the future.

 Many people find that working out when they have acne is really off-putting.
 Although the long-term benefits of fitness for your skin are clear, the short-term effects are sometimes not as pleasant.
 For example, sweating off your make-up can make acne-prone people feel self-conscious.
-The redness that follows exercise can often exacerbate spots.
+The redness that follows exercise can often exacerbate spots – even more so if you suffer with sensitive skin.
 If you don’t clean your face properly after a particularly intense workout session your skin can actually get worse.

 During a workout, you will sweat more than you normally do in your everyday activities.
 ‘Gym acne’ breakouts occur when your sweat mixes with oil, dead skin cells and bacteria.
 This can leave your pores overwhelmed and clogged.
 And clogged pores are a one-way ticket to spots!